Where in the World is Cannabis Legal?

 France has strict but changing marijuana laws.
 People who are caught consuming marijuana could receive spot fines, might be required to take a drug awareness class and could spend up to a year in prison (though jail time is rare).
 However, France is also piloting a medical cannabis program giving patients free marijuana.

 Medical marijuana has been legal in Germany since 2017.
 Individuals who are unauthorized to possess or use marijuana are not likely to face jail time if they only have a small amount.
-On April 1st, 2024 recreational use and possession will become legal in Germany.
+On April 1st, 2024 recreational use and possession became legal in Germany.

 Which Countries Will Legalize Next?